Siphon880gh/devbrain/Web Development - Full Stack and More!/Low Code, No Code, CMS, AI, Assets/__CMS - Wordpress/WPBakery Page Builder - Classic vs Backend vs Frontend vs Appearance Customize.md

 Wordpress backend is like laying out the bricks of your website.
 You can more easily see how the elements are arranged and move them around

+When in backend mode, the toggle button's text is "Classic Mode" because the button label is what you go into when clicked.

 ## Classic Mode
-Classic Mode allows you to fine tune the layout and design with the shortcodes of WPBakery (AKA VIsual Composer) which is the backbone of Salient theme's site builder
+Classic Mode allows you to fine tune the layout and design with the shortcodes of WPBakery (AKA VIsual Composer) which is the backbone of Salient theme's site builder.

+When in backend mode, the toggle button's text is "Backend Mode" because the button label is what you go into when clicked.

 Refer to [[WPBakery Page Builder - _PRIMER - Backend, Classic, Frontend, Visual, Text]]